 Modelling length through length-at-age distributions to determine the probability that a specific age fish is above a defined size is the quickest solution as this is partially implemented in the current OM.
-These length-at-age distributions, however, are currently static across years in the OM, but could be updated through simulation on an annual basis in the projections to simulate time-varying changes in length-at-age.
-This would require investigating historical data to understand the annual variation, and then coding a method to apply the annual variation in the OM.
+These length-at-age distributions, however, are currently static across years in the OM, but could be updated on an annual basis in the projections to simulate time-varying changes in length-at-age.
 The most simple and quickest method would be to determine a mean length from the simulated mean weight-at-age using an assumed weight-length relationship.
-This may not, however, capture the population effects of a size limit and completely account for changes in selectivity with changes in a size limit.
-Time would be spent determining appropriate simulation methods and then updating the OM code, but some simulations could be completed for the 99th Annual Meeting in 2023 along with other tasks in the MSE program of work.
+This may not, however, capture some population effects of a size limit and completely account for changes in selectivity with changes in a size limit.
+This method has been chosen so that some investigation of size limits can be completed for the 99th Annual Meeting in 2023 along with other tasks in the MSE program of work.
+Work continues to determine appropriate simulation methods and update the OM code..